Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/soundbox.jpg)

-###### The soundbox and the soundboard of the Barberini Harp, with the slat construction of the soundboard visible.
+###### The soundbox and the soundboard of the Barberini Harp, with the stave construction of the soundboard visible.
 The soundboard was made of bent wood, which can also be seen in the image.
 Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***